elastic/connectors/CONTRIBUTE.rst

 5. declare your dependencies in `requirements.txt <requirements.txt>`_.
 Make sure you pin these dependencies
 6. make sure you use an async lib for your source.
 If not possible, make sure you don't block the loop
 7. when possible, provide a docker image that runs the backend service, so we can test the connector
-8. if you can't provide a docker image, provide the credentials needed to run against a service
+8. if you can't provide a docker image, provide the credentials needed to run against an online service
 9. the test backend needs to return more than 10k documents due to 10k being a default size limit for Elasticsearch pagination.
    Having more than 10k documents returned from the test backend will help testing connector more deeply